MHaringa/insurancerating/docs/reference/edit_smoothing.md

   Optional positive numeric scalar used to set the spacing of extra break points when extrapolation is allowed.

+- effect_strength:

+  Optional non-negative finite numeric scalar replacing the effect strength stored on the smoothing step. `NULL` retains the existing value.
+The update is non-cumulative; see Details.

 ## Value

 A `rating_refinement` object containing the edited smoothing